RenzKa/sign-segmentation/README.md

 ## Acknowledgements
 The code builds on the [github.com/yabufarha/ms-tcn](https://github.com/yabufarha/ms-tcn) repository.
 The demo reuses parts from [github.com/gulvarol/bsl1k](https://github.com/gulvarol/bsl1k).
+We like to thank C. Camgoz for the help with the BSLCORPUS data preparation.